microsoft/bedrock/test/README.md

 ## Test Setup CI/CD

 **Linting** can be done for code style on terraform and golang files prior to commits using a git hook.
 Validate your modified changes are formatted prior to commits.
-A script can also verify trailing whitespaces are removed.
+A script can also verify that trailing whitespaces are removed.
 Bedrock confirms that these changes have been made as a step in our CI pipeline.
 This is done as a step in `azure-pipelines.yml`.

 For test setup using a continuous integration pipeline, refer to the [azure-pipelines.yml](../azure-pipelines.yml) for how to configure your agent, setup script for installing prerequisites and executing scripts.
 Be sure to add the environment path your test is leveraging to the CI yml.
 For example `paths/include:` section in the `azure-pipelines.yml`.